Organic Ceylon Cinnamon

 What it's for

-• You may have heard cinnamon talked about in other contexts.
-We keep what we say to what the license actually covers, which is the appetite-related traditional use and the antioxidants.
+You may have heard cinnamon talked about in other contexts.
+We keep what we say to what the licence covers, which is the appetite-related traditional use and the antioxidants.
 If you're curious about anything beyond that, your healthcare provider is the right person to ask.

 How to take it